 Consumer Information and Links for Study Abroad Students

 Registry offer many services however Study Abroad student registration is handled by the International Office.
 Once registered, students must ensure they understand the examinations procedure and university policy.
-Please visit the following links for guidance:
+Please visit Registry Website for information.

-For information on the many services including the following, please visit the Resources and Services page (from menu on the left of page) - https://www.dcu.ie/students/index.shtml
+For information on the many services including the following, please visit the Resources and Services page on the Website

 - Student Counselling Service